Together while apart

 Each morning, we post a Thought for the Day in our WhatsApp Group, on our Facebook page and via our church email.
 Find out more here.

 Do you need support?

 We are keen to support the most vulnerable in our community and reach out to people, including those who may not have access to the internet for email or social media.
-If you feel you need support, or you could offer support, please get in touch:
+If you feel you need support, please get in touch:

 Jane Cohen, Churchwarden: email@example.com

 If you need advice during the coronavirus outbreak, Citizens Advice is still here to help.
 You'll find information on our website or go straight to www.citizensadviceeastherts.org.uk

 Church of England